RenrenRihitoRayo/dpl/README.md

 # DPL – The Dumb Programming Language

-> *"Simplicity is everywhere in DPL, like an airport cutting expenses."*
+> "Simplicity is everywhere in DPL, like an airport cutting expenses."
-> *"DPL gives you freedom.
-In return, it's your fault when you fail."*
+> "DPL gives you freedom.
+In return, it's your fault when you fail."

 Welcome to **DPL**, the programming language that doesn't try to be smart — just **dumb enough to let you do whatever you want**.
 DPL is minimal, messy, and proud of it.
 There are no style rules.
 There are no guardrails.
 Just a loosely-held-together interpreter and your own chaotic energy.

 ## Philosophy

-- The **interpreter** has standards.
-- The **language** does not.
+- The **language** shouldnt have standards.
 - **If your code looks weird, that’s your aesthetic.**
 - If it breaks, that's your fault.
 - If it works, that's DPL.

 ## Features

-- Object-oriented-ish?
-Sure.
 - Classes?
 Kinda.
 - Functions?
 Yes, and they sometimes even work.
 - Syntax?
 Let's call it... *flexible*.